nathancarter/weblurch/doc/plan.md

 ## Test environment

-### Easy test generation

- * Create a folder in the repository for holding such test JSON files and organize it hierarchically by topic
- * Enhance [all-histories-spec.litcoffee](
-   all-histories-spec.litcoffee.html) so that it loops through the JSON files in the hierarchy.
-Use section headers that imitate the structure of the folder hierarchy.

 ### Better access to automated testing results

  * As part of the `cake test` procedure, unite the JSON of all